Code Manager uses r10k and the file sync service to stage, commit, and sync your code, automatically managing your environments and modules.

 .pp extension, ensure that each environment uses the correct version of the resource type.
 Do not delete or modify these files.
 Do not use expressions from these files in regular manifests.

 These files are generated as Code Manager deploys new code in your environments.
 If you are new to Code Manager, these files are generated when you first deploy your environments.
-If you already use Code Manager, the files will be generated as you make and deploy changes to your existing environments.
+If you already use Code Manager, the files are generated as you make and deploy changes to your existing environments.

 Moving from r10k to Code Manager